sbotzek/roguelike-clos-abuse/LOG.md

 It will create a certain number of rooms, and connect those rooms via corridoors.

+The algorithm is pretty straight forward: it creates a "room" of tiles in the map.
+It then connects the center of the room to the center of the previous room.

 # 2022-11-24
 Let's get some of the world in.
 The first question is: what positioning system?